 After adjustment, animal chiropractic care involves management advice as to what is needed to insure proper response to chiropractic care, including rehabilitation and therapeutic exercise.
 Animals may only be treated once veterinary approval has been given, but Chevington Chiropractic Clinic has many vets who refer patients directly to us, and are very happy to work closely with the owner’s vet.
 Animal Chiropractic does not attempt to replace necessary traditional veterinary care.

-Chiropractic care is appropriate in the treatment of:
+Care may be appropriate in the treatment of:

 • Back leg and tail pain